andrew/ultimate-awesome/README.md

 - [awesome-bitcoin](https://github.com/awesomelistsio/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
 This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-cassandra](https://github.com/awesomelistsio/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
+- [awesome-climate-change](https://github.com/awesomelistsio/awesome-climate-change) - A curated list of impactful resources, tools, data, frameworks, and organizations dedicated to understanding and addressing climate change.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-cryptocurrency](https://github.com/awesomelistsio/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-decentralized-identity](https://github.com/awesomelistsio/awesome-decentralized-identity) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Identity (DID) and Self-Sovereign Identity (SSI).
 Decentralized Identity enables individuals to own, control, and share their digital identities securely without relying on centralized authorities.